Project scope and technology

 AICrowd is a marketplace that helps companies find machine learning experts for their projects.
-It is one of the YCombinator Alumni.
+It is a YCombinator alumni.

-The client came to us with a ready-made product - a platform for data science experts who solve real-world problems in challenges.
+The client came to us with a ready-made product - a platform for data science experts who solve real-world problems.
 The platform was already live, but the code had to be tidied up - there was a lot of refactoring and code reviewing to be done.

-Our task was to remove technical bugs and create architecture which will suit more the quality of the code.
-We had to implement multiple amendments e.g. related to cross-site scripting - classic JS attack technique.
+Our task was to remove technical bugs and create architecture that will suit better quality code.
+We had to implement multiple amendments, e.g., related to cross-site scripting - a classic JS attack technique.

-There was a lot of work, because for a long time the project was developed by only one person: from the conceptual phase to implementation.
-And although the team grew to 3 people, as it is not difficult to guess, refactoring had a lower priority than implementing new functionalities and that is why the client came to us.
+There was a lot of work because for a long time, the project was developed by only one person from the conceptual phase to implementation.
+And although the team grew to three people, as it is not difficult to guess, refactoring had a lower priority than implementing new functions and that is why the client came to us.

-After reviewing the code, we have established an operating plan.
-We chose the classic agile sprint method in cycles of 2 weeks and technology: Ruby on Rails.
+After reviewing the code, we established an operating plan.
+We chose the classic agile sprint method in cycles of two weeks and Ruby on Rails for the technology.

-We quickly found that there was a lot of dead code in the repository, which was vulnerable.
+We quickly found that there was a lot of dead code in the repository that was vulnerable.
 We removed these fragments and implemented safe solutions so the project was better for review.

-The platform has been in operation for several years now, so most of the decisions on architecture and technology have long since been taken.
-As part of the improvements, we have changed the JS Framework to StimulusJS, with Sidekiq and Redis responsible for background jobs.
+The platform has been in operation for several years now, so most of the decisions on architecture and technology have long since been made.
+As part of the improvements, we changed the JS framework to StimulusJS, with Sidekiq and Redis responsible for background jobs.
 We used Heroku for hosting.

 The biggest challenge was a technical debt of application and we did our best to reduce it.
 We strive to deliver high-quality software that's easy to maintain and modify.